-It’s been a bit over 2 months since Wahoo announced the KICKR CORE 2, and in that time both myself and my wife have put an absolute boatload of miles on it (or, kilometers) to see where it works well, and where it falls short.
+It’s been a bit over 2 months since Wahoo announced the KICKR CORE 2, and in that time, both my wife and I have put an absolute boatload of miles on it (or kilometers) to see where it works well, and where it falls short.
 After all, the Wahoo KICKR CORE 1 was a mainstay in the trainer industry for 7 years.
 I’d struggle to think of many products in the sports tech realm that have that kind of staying power.

 In any case, let’s dig into things!